 - 9.1 Riders will be judged in a FREERIDE format only.
 Features may be used. - 9.2 Riders will be judged on their equal use of both air tricks and features.
 Depending on the format of the competition and the quantity of features or possibilities to do air tricks, the weighting may be adapted by the Chief Judge and would be explained at the riders meeting. - 9.3 There will be a minimum of two rounds: a Qualification, and a Final Round.
-Using the heat system, Last Chance Qualifier (LCQ) and Semifinal rounds have to be included depending on the number of riders (in some cases Semifinals are optional depending on the available time, see Appendix (A). - 9.4 One round will consist of two runs (passes) through the course, each run consisting of combinations of inverts, grabs, rotational tricks, and features.
+Using the heat system, Last Chance Qualifier (LCQ) and Semifinal rounds have to be included depending on the number of riders, see Appendix A. - 9.4 One round will consist of two runs (passes) through the course, each run consisting of combinations of inverts, grabs, rotational tricks, and features.
 Riders may perform any tricks they choose in any order they wish.
-Only the best out of the two runs will be scored. - 9.5 If it is necessary to shorten the competition, the Chief Judge can decide to have only one run in the Qualification Round, especially in a small category where all riders proceed to finals and the qualifying run is used only to determine the starting orders of the finals. - 9.6 Judging of the routine begins when the rider enters the course and ends when the rider exits the course or falls and loses the handle. - 9.7 Speed is at the discretion of the rider but must be within the maximum and minimum tolerances allowed for the site.
-The speed must remain constant while the rider is in the course.
+Only the best out of the two runs will be scored. - 9.5 If it is necessary to shorten the competition, the Chief Judge can decide to have only one run in the Qualification Round, especially in a small category where all riders proceed to finals and the qualifying run is used only to determine the starting orders of the finals.

+- 9.6 Judging of the routine begins when the rider enters the course and ends when the rider exits the course or falls and loses the handle. - 9.7 The speed must remain constant from the beginning of the training until the end of the competition.
 Competitions in two-towers systems must be run in automatic mode, the operator is not allowed to slow down for turns or tricks. - 9.8 This format is mandatory for World and Confederation Championships.
 Organizer and judging team can decide on a different format for other national and international registered events (e.g. one or two out of three runs scoring, kicker contest, best invert contest, full round contest, features only etc.).
 The Chief Judge, together with Confederation or World Council, has to describe the format and the judging criteria and publish them at least one month prior to the competition.
 Examples of possible formats can be given by the CWWC.